AlbanPerli/Noema-Declarative-AI/README.md

 Always looking for the best way to perform it.

 #TASK : f'{self.task}'
 #REFLEXION : Providing a reflection about the task.
-(Response format: a sentence)
+(Response format: one sentence.
+Stop after the final punctuation)
 #CONSEQUENCE : Providing the consequence of the reflection.
-(Response format: a sentence)
+(Response format: one sentence.
+Stop after the final punctuation)
 #EVALUATE : Evaluating the consequence.
-(Response format: a sentence)
+(Response format: one sentence.
+Stop after the final punctuation)
-#POINT_OF_VIEW : f'Providing a point of view about the task different than {povs}' (Response format: a sentence)
+#POINT_OF_VIEW : f'Providing a point of view about the task different than {povs}' (Response format: one sentence.
+Stop after the final punctuation)
 #IMPORTANT : I need to be more creative!
 #CONCLUSION : Providing a conclusion which is a synthesis of the previous steps.
-(Response format: a paragraph)
+(Response format: one concise paragraph.
+Do not repeat phrases)
 [/INST]

 #TASK: How to write a good iOS application?